gusreid/gus-reid/content/work-with-me.md

 With each programme you will get access to my educational portal and an orientation call with me, where we will address your challenges and obstacles, and identify some goals that are meaningful to your life.

 From there we will *co-create* a programme based on what came up in the call.
+Programmes will include a *tensile* training programme, with *elastic* training, *dynamic conditioning* and *mobility*.
+Starting off where you are and gaining in complexity as you progress.

 I will be available via WhatsApp throughout the duration of your programme to give feedback on any videos you wish to send, and to answer your questions.